Mart1nAp/Mart1nAp/README.md

-Hi.
- Github
+## Hi everybody.

-I am a passionate full stack developer and a software engineer from Colombia.
-My passion for software is based on dreaming up ideas and making them come true through elegant interfaces.
-I make sure the experience, architecture, and code quality of the things I build are exellent.
-I am also an open-source enthusiast.
-I learned a lot from the open-source community and I love their emphasis on collaboration.
+I am a passionate developer.
+My passion for software is based on dreaming up ideas and making them come true.
+I make sure the code quality of the things I build are excellent.

 ✉️ Find me on: